 - Talking to witnesses and getting their contact information

 - Seeing a doctor as soon as possible for treatment of your injuries and keeping detailed records of all your bills and medical costs

 - Keeping track of any time from work you have to miss because of the accident

-No matter the type of bus involved in your accident, laws regarding bus accidents are different (and often more complex) than those for other motor accidents.
-We urge you to find a good bus accident attorney who can help you pursue the best financial recovery possible in your bus accident claim.
+No matter the type of bus involved in your accident, laws regarding bus accidents are different and often more complex than those for other motor accidents.
+Therefore, we urge you to find a good bus accident attorney to help you pursue the best financial recovery possible in your bus accident claim.

 Talk to a Bus Accident Lawyer for Free Today

 At John Foy & Associates, we’ve been helping bus accident victims win cases for more than 20 years.
 We’re here to listen and help you based on your unique situation.
-Working with us is risk-free because our initial consultation is always FREE and we don’t get paid unless we win you money.
-To get started with your free consultation today, call us at 404-400-4000, or fill out the form on this page.
+Working with us is risk-free because our initial consultation is always free, and we don’t get paid unless we win you money.
+To schedule an appointment today, call us or fill out the form on this page.